charltonoti/CS411-Fall-21/README.md

-These is the proposal of what projects we are going to work on
+This is the proposal of what projects we are going to work on

 ** Proposal **
 Idea 1: